 No. DiamondFinish Clear is an exterior-grade, UV-stable clear coat designed to resist yellowing, chalking, and fading.

-DiamondFinish Clear can be recoated in 2–4 hours and achieves full cure in approximately 7 days.
+DiamondFinish Clear can be recoated in 2 to 4 hours and reaches full cure in approximately 7 days.

-For most applications, 2–3 thin coats provide the best results.
+For most applications, 2 to 3 thin coats provide the best results.

 Yes.
-DiamondFinish Clear withstands continuous temperatures up to 300°F without yellowing or degrading.
+DiamondFinish Clear withstands continuous temperatures up to 300 degrees F without yellowing or degrading.

 Protecting Metal While Preserving Its Appearance